Skip to main content

 Do I need to be concerned if I have an egg allergy?

-The flu vaccine provided by Doctors Care is not made in chicken eggs, meaning it can be administered to most people who have allergies.
+The flu vaccine provided by Novant Health Urgent Care is not produced in chicken eggs, so most people with egg allergies can receive it.

-Protect yourself against the triple threat by staying up to date with your vaccinations and seeking prompt care at Doctors Care.
+Protect yourself against the triple threat by staying up to date with your vaccinations and seeking prompt care at Novant Health Urgent Care.

 High Risk Patients*